lunarphp/stripe/README.md

 ### Syncing an existing intent

-If a payment intent has been created and there are changes to the cart, you will want to update the intent to it has the correct totals.
+If a payment intent has been created and there are changes to the cart, you will want to update the intent so it has the correct totals.

 ```php
 use \Lunar\Stripe\Facades\Stripe;